apache/jackrabbit-site/src/site/markdown/creating-releases.md

 Release management tasks
 ------------------------
+1. When releasing from trunk, consider checking the CVE database for vulnerabilities in dependencies, using `mvn org.owasp:dependency-check-maven:3.0.2:aggregate` (first run will be slow because CVE databases are downloaded and parsed).
+If dependencies need action, open tickets and make sure they are marked as candidate backports where applicable.
-1. Make sure that an appropriate version for the release is entered in Jira ([Jackrabbit Jira](https://issues.apache.org/jira/projects/JCR?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page), [Oak Jira](https://issues.apache.org/jira/projects/OAK?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page)) and that all the related issues have been resolved.
+2. Make sure that an appropriate version for the release is entered in Jira ([Jackrabbit Jira](https://issues.apache.org/jira/projects/JCR?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page), [Oak Jira](https://issues.apache.org/jira/projects/OAK?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page)) and that all the related issues have been resolved.
-2. Create a new version in JIRA for the next release.
+3. Create a new version in JIRA for the next release.
-3. Create a `RELEASE-NOTES.txt` file in the root folder of the project to be released.
+4. Create a `RELEASE-NOTES.txt` file in the root folder of the project to be released.
     If such a file already exists, update it for the release.
 See a previous release notes for examples of what to include.
 The release note report in Jira is a useful source of required information: Open the [Jackrabbit Jira](https://issues.apache.org/jira/projects/JCR?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page)